Skip to main content

 Focus on the most-tested areas: formation, breach, and remedies.
 Make sure you can distinguish common law contract rules from UCC Article 2 rules, since MEE questions frequently test that boundary.
 Practice writing full IRAC essays under timed conditions to build fluency.

-Practice a Contracts essay with instant rubric-graded feedback
+Start practicing Contracts essays with instant feedback